FAME: Feature-Based Adversarial Meta-Embeddings for Robust Input Representations: Related Work

 \section{Related Work}

 This section surveys related work on meta-embeddings, attention and adversarial training.

 \textbf{Meta-Embeddings.} Previous work has seen performance gains by, for example, combining various types of word embeddings \cite{tsuboi-2014-neural} or the same type trained on different corpora \cite{luo2014}.
-For the combination, some alternatives have been proposed, such as different input channels of a convolutional neural network \cite{kim-2014-convolutional,zhang-etal-2016-mgnc}, concatenation followed by dimensionality reduction \cite{yin-schutze-2016-learning} or averaging of embeddings \cite{coates-bollegala-2018-frustratingly}, e.g., for combining embeddings from multiple languages~\cite{reid2020combining}.
-More recently, auto-encoders \cite{bollegala-bao-2018-learning}, ensembles of sentence encoders \cite{poerner-etal-2020-sentence} and attention-based methods \cite{kiela-etal-2018-dynamic} have been introduced.
-The latter allows a dynamic (input-based) combination of multiple embeddings. \newcite{emb/Winata19} and \newcite{Priyadharshini2020} used similar attention functions to combine embeddings from different languages for NER in code-switching settings.
-In this paper, we follow the idea of attention-based meta-embeddings.
-We identify two shortcomings of existing approaches and propose a task-independent method for improving them.
+For the combination, some alternatives have been proposed, such as different input channels of a convolutional neural network \cite{kim-2014-convolutional,zhang-etal-2016-mgnc}, concatenation followed by dimensionality reduction \cite{yin-schutze-2016-learning} or averaging of embeddings \cite{coates-bollegala-2018-frustratingly}, e.g., for combining embeddings from multiple languages ~\cite{lange-etal-2020-choice,reid2020combining}.
+More recently, auto-encoders \cite{bollegala-bao-2018-learning,wu-etal-2020-task}, ensembles of sentence encoders \cite{poerner-etal-2020-sentence} and attention-based methods \cite{kiela-etal-2018-dynamic,lange-etal-2019-nlnde-pharmaconer} have been introduced.
+The latter allows a dynamic (input-based) combination of multiple embeddings. \newcite{emb/Winata19} and \newcite{Priyadharshini2020} used similar attention functions to combine embeddings from different languages for NER in code-switching settings. \newcite{LIU2021410} explored the inclusion of domain-specific semantic structures to improve meta-embeddings in non-standard domains.
+In this paper, we follow the idea of attention-based meta-embeddings and propose task-independent methods for improving them.

 \textbf{Extended Attention.} Attention has been introduced in the context of machine translation \cite{bahdanau2014neural} and is since then widely used in NLP \cite[i.a.,][]{tai-etal-2015-improved, xu15-show-attend-tell, yang-etal-2016-hierarchical,vaswani2017}.
-One part of our proposed method is the integration of features into the attention function.
+Our approach extends this technique by integrating word features into the attention function.
 This is similar to extending the source of attention for uncertainty detection \cite{adel-schutze-2017-exploring} or relation extraction \cite{zhang-etal-2017-position,li-etal-2019-improving}.
-In contrast to these works, we use task-independent features derived from the token itself.
+However, in contrast to these works, we use task-independent features derived from the token itself.
 Thus, we can use the same attention function for different tasks.